Street Names and Nicknames for Methamphetamine

 - Rapid or irregular heartbeat.

 Meth use can become even more detrimental over long-term or chronic use.
 As a person begins to use more meth, the brain will need higher and higher doses to achieve the same high.3 This pattern of increased doses often leads to dependency and addiction, which come with many negative and dangerous consequences.
+Even just looking at before and after meth photos, there are clear changes and damage.

 Long term effects of meth abuse can include:3